opexdeveloper/brewify/README.rst

 .. image:: https://cdn.jsdelivr.net/npm/simple-icons@v13/icons/python.svg
    :alt: Python Icon
    :align: center
+   :height: 50px  ; Adjust the height as needed
+   :width: 50px   ; Adjust the width as needed

 Brewify is a Python library that provides a simple interface to interact with various APIs, including Google Search, IMDb, Discord, and more.
 It is designed to be easy to use while allowing you to extend its functionality.